Welcome to the Wrentham & District branch of The Royal British Legion

 In the photo above is (left to right) Mrs Rouse, Mrs G Knights and Mrs Youngs.
 They are pictured after a trip to London in 1938 to represent the Wrentham Branch.

-The branch will be joining with other groups in the community to arrange a special event to celebrate the Queen's Platinum Jubilee.
+The branch will be joining with other groups in the community to arrange a special afternoon event to celebrate the Queen's Platinum Jubilee.
 It will be free of charge, but entry will be ticket for catering purposes and held at the Village Hall and all will be welcome.
 To obtain your ticket please telephone Rosie Carter on 01502 675222 or Rita Perry on 01502 675656.

 Poppy Appeal 2021

 The branch is very proud to have raised £2,024 for this year's Poppy Appeal, especially with the difficulties caused by the pandemic.
 This is a record result for our small branch and we hope to improve on this in future years, building on the foundation we have started.

 The annual Remembrance Service was held at Wrentham Church, beginning at 10.50am.

 The branch held its annual general meeting at 6.30pm followed by an open meeting where Giles Stibbe will gave a talk on his work at 'Battle Back', an organisation that helps and supports wounded and injured service personnel returning from Iraq and Afghanistan.

 On Saturday 4th September, the branch held a tea party in Wrentham Village Hall as a 'drop in' event.
 There were visitors from around the district who enjoyed teas, coffees and cakes and a general good chat with others.
 Hopefully this will be an event that is repeated in the near future.